Home Turntables Best Belt Drive Record Player

 Audio-Technica AT-LP60X features

-The AT-LP60X is a fantastic entry-level belt drive vinyl player that offers classic features and top-quality components.
-It’s fully automated, so all you have to do is lift the tonearm and the music starts playing without any fuss.
-The powerful 300W DC servo-controlled motor guarantees steady playback at 33 and 45 RPM.
-Plus, the sturdy die-cast aluminum platter ensures accurate tracking.
+It’s very user-friendly with the built-in preamp and fully automated operation, so all you have to do is lift the tonearm and the music starts playing without any fuss.
+The quite powerful 300W DC servo-controlled motor guarantees steady playback at 33 and 45 RPM.
+Plus, the sturdy die-cast aluminum platter ensures consistent performance.

 Audio-Technica AT-LP60X sound